HASH1MX/B-TraeText/README.md

-# Brat Text Generator THIS WAS VERY FUN TO BUILD
+# BRAT Text Generator THIS WAS VERY FUN TO BUILD

 A simple web app that generates text in the style of "brat" albums in real-time as you type.